 Cakile edentula grows in sandy soil closer to the ocean than beach grass.
 As a succulent, it holds water, making it easy to grow.

 When growing this plant, do not include it in a vegetable garden.
 Companions for its cultivation must be of the same family of plants.
 If Cakile edentula detects roots of other plants close to it, an "allelopathic" action occurs.
-It releases a substance into the root zone that stunts or otherwise deters plants of other types.
+It releases a substance into the root zone that stunts or otherwise deters other plant types.

 Cakile edentula puts a long taproot into the soil and does not like to be moved.
 Start it from the double-jointed seed pods when they appear on the plant and mature, following the small purple blooms.